beheradotabhiram2009/CrudOperationNodeJsReactMySql/README.md

-## Demo Example provides crud operation using Graphql, React, Apollo, Express, mysql for image and date field
+### Demo Example provides crud operation using Graphql, React, Apollo, Express, mysql for image and date field using sql

 Download and install mysql 8.1